linzmacd/UFOs/README.md

 Users can enter specific search criteria in one or more boxes and the table will update showing only entries that match.

 In the example below, the data has been filtered to show triangular UFO sightings in California on January 1, 2010.
+To reproduce the results shown below, take the following steps:
+1. Enter "1/10/2010" into the "Enter Date" box
+2. Enter "ca" into the "Enter State" box
+3. Enter "triangle" into the "Enter Shape" box

 ![filter.png](filter.png)